robhabraken/advent-of-code-2024/solutions/12/README.md

 XXEEXEX
 XXEXEEX
 ```
-You can see that where the shape has an enclosed plot, the perimeter sections indicated by the arrows are both vertically orientated, lie on the same axis (same x-coordinate), and are connected, but this is counted as two separte sides.
+You can see that where the shape has an enclosed plot, the perimeter sections indicated by the arrows are both vertically orientated, lie on the same axis (same x-coordinate), and are connected, but this is counted as two separate sides.
 The lower section is the left side of the A right next to it, and the upper section is the right side of the A in the middle row on the left of that section:
 ```
 +-------+
 |E E E E|